hajlyx/codebase/README.md

 # codebase

-A collection of several useful C++ functions.
+A header-only collection of several useful C++ functions.

 ## C++ standard: 14 or above